 - Polyvinyl Acetate (PVA) – The PVA glue has become one of the most popular glues because it’s strong and creates a solid bond between the wood surfaces.
 It also doesn’t yellow over time, which makes it perfect for woodworking and craft projects.

 - Polyurethane Glue – The Polyurethane glue is designed to create a solid bond, but it may be tricky to use at first.
 The reason that people love the Polyurethane glue is that it doesn’t have much moisture, which prevents the joins from swelling like you get when you use water-based glues.

-- Cyanoacrylate Glue – The Cyanoacrylate glue, otherwise referred to CA Glue, is a form of super glue that you’d find in brands like Krazy Glue.
-This type of glue is usually used for crafts like model planes, but it can be used for light woodworking or wooden projects.
+- Cyanoacrylate Glue – The Cyanoacrylate glue, otherwise referred to as CA Glue, is a form of super-glue that you’d find in brands like Krazy Glue.
+This type of adhesive is usually used for crafts like model planes, but it can be used for light woodworking or wooden projects.

 - Animal and Hide Glue – The animal and hide glue is the original glue; however, very few people use it for large woodworking projects.
 People will often choose a PVA glue because it’s easier to apply and have a stronger bond.

 - Epoxy Glue – The epoxy glues can be used as an adhesive to connect wood surfaces.
 The epoxy glues have a chemical reaction that hardens and attaches to the surfaces of any materials that it’s touching.
 You can also add colour to epoxy glue to have a flare to your woodworking.